ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 If your add-on is creating a form for the template, you should use :ref:`ee()->functions->form_declaration()
 <form_declaration>`.
-This automatically adds the csrf token as a hidden
+This automatically adds the CSRF token as a hidden
 input field.
 It also allows any extensions the site may have installed to modify the form before it is served, thus creating a more uniform experience for the end user. ::